ImAure/geometric-acceptance/README.md

 ### Other Files

-The remaining `.c` files are drafts for simplified scenarios that do not involve a horizontal offset or an extended source.
+The remaining `.c` files in the `extra` folder are drafts for simplified scenarios that do not involve a horizontal offset or an extended source.
 They are kept for reference and are not part of the main simulation.